Deskbot/SuperXO-AI/README.md

 ### stdout

-All moves made whether by a human or AI are sent out.
+For each move made whether by a human or AI: The symbol of that player, followed by a comma, followed by the move is sent out, followed by a new line character.

+e.g. `X,TL,BR\n` or `O,BR,MM\n`

 ### stderr

-All expected errors begin with `Error: ` followed by the reason for the message.
+All expected errors begin with `Error: ` followed by the reason for the message, then a new line charcter.

 Note
 ----